catseye/The-Platform/README.markdown

     automation for this, and no tests.
 Well, it's a junk-drawer anyway.
 *   Dungeons of Ekileugor.
 No VIC-20 emulator / BASIC interpreter installed.
     **does not quite build, needs petcat**
+*   NaNoGenLab.
+The pure Python (and Haskell) programs should work, but many of the experiments have dependencies (like `py-editdist`) which are not installed.
 *   ILLGOL.
 No DOS emulator installed to run the executables produced by the compiler(s).  **still buildable and runnable**
 *   Troupe.
 Not implemented.
 When it will be implemented, it will probably be implemented in Javascript first.
-*   yoob.js.  no Javascript implementation installed.  and it's a framework, really, with nothing of itself per se to run.
+*   yoob.js.
+No Javascript implementation installed.  and it's a framework, really, with nothing of itself per se to run.

 Software Selection Criteria